 Don’t forget squash can also be used in desserts!
 Try these sweet treats:

-• Zucchini Bread: Combine grated zucchini with sugar, flour, eggs, and spices.
-Bake at 350°F (175°C) for about 60 minutes.
-This moist bread is a fantastic way to sneak in some veggies while satisfying your sweet tooth.
+- Zucchini Bread: Mix shredded zucchini with sugar, flour, eggs and spices.
+Bake in turned-on oven at 350°F (175°C) for approximately an hour.
+This moist loaf is an excellent way to add some vegetables into your diet and appease your sweet tooth.

 Cooking Tips